-Gandeep has taught English in Birmingham and West London and is currently Lead Practitioner – Head of Literacy, and going to be Head of English in September 2019 and Greenford High School.
-Gandeep enjoys writing poetry himself and designed a poetry writing unit as soon as he became Key Stage 3 English coordinator at his current school.
-Gandeep thinks it is such a pure way for students to express themselves and play with words and tries to encourage students to enter poetry competitions wherever possible so they have a purpose for perfecting their poetry skills and gain a sense of pride in their work.
+Gagandeep has taught English in Birmingham and West London and is Head of English in Ark Pioneer in September 2019.
+Gagandeep enjoys writing poetry herself and designed a poetry writing unit at her previous school, Greenford High School.
+Gagandeep thinks it is such a pure way for students to express themselves and play with words and tries to encourage students to enter poetry competitions wherever possible so they have a purpose for perfecting their poetry skills and gain a sense of pride in their work.

 Fran is a teacher, writer and performer based in Wigan.
 She has run a writers’ group at Winstanley College for 22 years, and has taught winning poets in the Foyle Young Poets of the Year Award, from its inception in 1998 until today.
 Fran still holds dear her copy of the small plastic things in life: poems by the Simon Elvin Poets of 1998 (now the Foyle Young Poets of the Year Award).
 Every year the writers’ group at Winstanley College produce a college poetry anthology, which is shared on National Poetry Day, and supported by a policy of poetry vandalism where poems new and old are pinned up around the college for all to read.

 For many years Fran was a member of Manchester Poets and as a winner in the Crocus Books competition had her first poetry pamphlet Red Jam published in 2000.
 Her textbook The Language of Conversation came out in 2001 and her interest in chatting has never ceased.
 She has facilitated a poetry trail at the Manchester Poetry Festival, and continues to be published in poetry magazines.
 Apart from poetry, her principal interest is eating and making sure everyone around her is having fun!